pydata/pydata-sphinx-theme/pandas-docs/source/development/contributing.rst

         assert_frame_equal(pivoted, expected)

+Please remember to add the Github Issue Number as a comment to a new test.
+E.g. "# brief comment, see GH#28907"

 Transitioning to ``pytest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*pandas* existing test structure is *mostly* classed based, meaning that you will typically find tests wrapped in a class.
+*pandas* existing test structure is *mostly* class-based, meaning that you will typically find tests wrapped in a class.

 .. code-block:: python

-    class TestReallyCoolFeature(object):
+    class TestReallyCoolFeature:
         pass

 Going forward, we are moving to a more *functional* style using the `pytest <http://docs.pytest.org/en/latest/>`__ framework, which offers a richer testing